exonum/exonum-doc/src/get-started/java-binding.md

 The fully-qualified name of the module class is recorded in the service artifact metadata and is used by the framework to instantiate services.

-For more information on using Guice, see the [project wiki][Guice].
+For more information on using Guice, see the [project wiki][guice-wiki].

 [abstract-service-module-javadoc]: https://exonum.com/doc/api/java-binding-core/0.5.0/com/exonum/binding/service/AbstractServiceModule.html